-Take the time to get copies of your credit reports from the Big Three Credit Bureaus, which include Experian, Equifax and TransUnion.
-Reviewing your credit report will allow you to clearly understand which financial activities negatively or positively impact your score, so that you can plan accordingly with regards to future financial decisions.
-Furthermore, it is a good policy to regularly review your credit report in order to ensure that errors, or inaccurate info is not further bringing down your score.
+Take the time to get copies of your credit reports from the Big Three Credit Bureaus, which include Experian, Equifax, and TransUnion.
+Reviewing your credit report will allow you to clearly understand which financial activities negatively or positively impact your score so that you can plan accordingly with regard to future financial decisions.
+Furthermore, it is a good policy to regularly review your credit report in order to ensure that errors or inaccurate info are not further bringing down your score.

 Avoid Credit Repair Agencies and Payday Loans

 It’s possible that you may be tempted to apply for payday loans and other cash advances after bankruptcy.
 However, the legal agreements governing these loans often have expensive hidden fees and you can end up owing way more than you borrowed, which could potentially cause additional issues for your credit score.
 Similarly, many credit counselors suggest avoiding credit repair agencies that sound too good to be true.
 Ultimately, there isn’t anything that these credit repair agencies can do to improve your credit that you can’t do on your own or with the assistance of an attorney.
 Payday loan companies and credit repair agencies understand the stress associated with bad credit and often take advantage of those who need financial assistance the most.